samtecspg/conveyor/docs/_getting_started/basic-installation.md

 # Basic Installation

-We have multiple approaches to getting conveyor running, the majority using Docker.
-Unless you _really_ like doing things the hard way, or you have special hatred for Docker, we strongly recommend using one of the Docker installs to get yourself running.
+We use multiple approaches to getting conveyor running, the majority using Docker.
+Unless you really like doing things the hard way, or you have special hatred for Docker, we strongly recommend using one of the Docker installs to get yourself running.

-#### Prerequistes
+#### Pre-requisites

 * Docker [Installed](https://docs.docker.com/engine/installation/) (Community Edition, if using recent versions)
 * `docker-compose` [installed](https://docs.docker.com/compose/install/) (should be pre-installed for Docker on Mac or Windows)